 Tomato bath recipe – This is an easy one pot rice dish from the udupi region of Karnataka and is usually served in the udupi restaurants.
 We get to see a variety of tomato bath anywhere prepared with any of the veggies like beetroot, potatoes, green peas, beans and cashews too.
-I do not know if this is an authentic udupi recipe, but it is one of the best tomato rice recipe i got hooked to which was handed over to me by our home cook in Bangalore.
+This is not an authentic udupi recipe.
+But it is one of the best tomato bath recipe i got hooked to which was handed over to me by our home cook in Bangalore.

 - 1 large onion (thin slices)

-- 1 to 2 green chilies slit (optional)
+- 1 to 2 green chilies slit (reduce for kids)

 - Salt to taste

 - 1½ cups basmati rice or premium rice (soaked for 30 mins)

 - 2½ cups water (adjust to suit your rice variety)